The Zoning Department provides information on permitted uses and other information regarding the zoning of properties throughout the Municipality.

 Accessing Zoning Online

-The properties within the municipality are labeled by different 'zones', where different land uses are permitted.
+The properties within the municipality are labelled by different 'zones', where different land uses are permitted.
 There are zones, for example, which permit single detached dwellings, others that permit apartment buildings, shopping centres, or industrial uses, etc. To determine the zoning of a property yourself, you can access Chatham-Kent's Zoning Bylaw Viewer.
 Please contact the Building Department for instructions on how to use the GeoCortex mapping application in order to obtain zoning information.

 The zoning of each property is designated by a code, comprising numbers and words.
 The zoning codes are defined in the bylaw itself.
 Sometimes there are situations where the zone applied to a property does not meet the intent or the desires of the property owner.
 Examples could include adding a second unit to a home where it isn't permitted, changing from residential to commercial uses, or any substantial changes involving the bylaw.
 In the case that your property is not permitting the uses in which you require, you can contact the Planning Department at 519.360.1998 for further assistance.